Leonardo Ruíz

-Leonardo Gabriel Ruíz Serpa (born 9 December 2000) is a Peruvian footballer who plays as a forward for Brazilian club União Mogi.
+José Leonardo Ruiz Alegría (born 25 July 2000) is a Peruvian footballer who plays as a forward.

 Club career

 Sport Boys

-After a good season as topscorer for Sport Boys' reserve team with 10 goals in the 2019 season, he was promoted to the first team squad in January 2020.
+After a good season as top scorer for Sport Boys' reserve team with 10 goals in the 2019 season, he was promoted to the first team squad in January 2020.
 He got his official debut for Sport Boys on 15 February 2020 against Carlos A. Mannucci.
 Ruíz started on the bench, before replacing Eduardo Uribe in the 68th minute.
 He left the club at the end of 2020.

 Brazil

 In the beginning of 2022, Ruíz played for Brazilian club Vilavelhense.
 In April 2022, he moved to fellow country club, União Mogi.

+Return to Peru

+In the beginning of 2023, Ruíz joined Peruvian Segunda División side Deportivo Llacuabamba.